-Treating NCHAR Values as Numeric Values: If you plan to perform calculations on numbers that are stored in a column, assign a numeric data type (such as INTEGER or FLOAT) to that column.
-The description of the CHAR data type in the IBM Informix Guide to SQL: Reference provides detailed reasons why you should not store certain numeric values in CHAR values.
+If you plan to perform calculations on numbers that are stored in a column, assign a numeric data type (such as INTEGER or FLOAT) to that column.

+The description of the CHAR data type in the IBM Informix Guide to SQL: Reference provides detailed reasons you do not store certain numeric values in CHAR values.
 The same reasons apply for certain numeric values as NCHAR values.
 Treat only numbers that have leading zeros (such as postal codes) as NCHAR data types.
-Use NCHAR only if you need to sort the numeric values in localized order.
+Use NCHAR only if you must sort the numeric values in localized order.

-Nonprintable Characters with NCHAR: An NCHAR value can include tabs, spaces, and other white space and nonprintable characters.
+Nonprintable characters with NCHAR:

+An NCHAR value can include tabs, spaces, and other white space and nonprintable characters.
 Nonprintable NCHAR and CHAR values are entered, displayed, and treated similarly.

-The NVARCHAR Data Type
+The NVARCHAR data type